Building Inclusive Tourism: Monthly Webinar Series

 - Allyson Tonelli - Director of Sales, Tourism Kingston

-Session Information: Building better business through diversity, equity, and inclusion starts with each individual assessing the past, present and future to identify opportunities to improve, adapt and shift.
+Session Information: Building better business through diversity, equity, and inclusion starts with each individual assessing the past, present, and future to identify opportunities to improve, adapt and shift.
 This workshop will provide the steps to conduct a discovery within your own operations and businesses to identify current gaps.
-You will gain insights through hearing about other’s experiences in the marketplace as we share best practice stories and examples of how adjusting your business to be more inclusive lead to better business success.
+You will gain insights through hearing about others’ experiences in the marketplace as we share best practice stories and examples of how adjusting your business to be more inclusive leads to better business success.

 - Niyoka McIntosh - Co-founder of Unpack Consulting; Wellness Vacation Specialist and owner of Vacation Your Way

 - Shalene Dudley, CTA, WPICC, PMP - Lead Travel Concierge at Latitude Concierge Travels, Ltd.

 - Maria Ines - Director of Agent Experience & Loyalty, Independent by Flight Centre

 Moderator: Maxine Gundermann - Market Sales Manager, Eastern Ontario, Celebrity Cruises, Inc.

 January 12, 2022: DEI 101

 Michael Bach - What is diversity in tourism?
 Presentation

 Understanding the Narrative - Tips and takeaways for understanding how we can work together in Tourism.
 What can be perceived as offensive?
 What are some key phrases - knowledge of language?
 How can I implement this support within my own business?